 Description

-PRINCIPAL (NE) ELEVATION: set back from road with broad flight of steps to front.
-Single-storey double gable to centre with pair of Venetian windows flanked by pupil entrances and 2-storey, gable-end wings at outer bays with ball finials at corner angles.
-Castellated, octagonal towers within re-entrant angles and further double crowstepped gable to central drill hall, flanked by taller gables with bracketed stacks.
+The principal elevation faces northeast and is set back from the road, accessed by a broad flight of steps.
+At the center, there is a single-storey double gable featuring a pair of Venetian windows, flanked by entrances for pupils.
+The outer bays have two-storey gable-end wings topped with ball finials at the corners.
+Castellated, octagonal towers are located within the re-entrant angles, and there is a further double crowstepped gable above the central drill hall, which is flanked by taller gables that have bracketed stacks.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.